verekia/js-stack-from-scratch/3-es6-babel-gulp/README.md

 },
 ```

 - Move your `index.js` into a new `src` folder.
 This is where you will write your ES6 code.
 A `lib` folder is where the compiled ES5 code will go.
 Gulp and Babel will take care of creating it.
+Remove the previous `color`-related code, and replace it with a simple `console.log('Hello ES6');`.

 - Create a `gulpfile.js` containing: